Run the Alps logo

 The Alps are classic “big mountains,” so the answer has to be; expect anything.
 We’ve seen snow in August, sunny days in November, and driving rain for a few days at a time.
 On average, however, it’s typical to have a few days of unsettled weather over the course of a ten-day period.
 September usually has better weather than August, which usually has better weather than July.
 Up high in the mountains, poor conditions can move in quickly, so it’s imperative to pay close attention to the forecast, watch the sky over the course of the day, and be flexible with your plans if conditions dictate.

 Good question!
-It depends on the difficulty of the tour you choose, but in general, you’ll get the most enjoyment out of a trail running vacation in the Alps if you can comfortably trail run about ten miles at least a couple of days a week, and don’t mind an hour of steep uphill hiking or running.
+It depends on the difficulty of the tour you choose, but in general, you’ll get the most enjoyment out of a trail running vacation in the Alps if you are a regular runner, and don’t mind an hour of steep uphill hiking or running.
 If you’re planning to run a trail race, it’s helpful to have run at least one comparable trail race elsewhere.
 Prior mountain experience, such as hiking trips, backcountry skiing, or climbing are certainly helpful, too!
 There’s more info on how we grade our tours here.

 Don’t worry– it’s the most common concern we get!
 Here’s the good news.